WebDevLuke/OrionBP/README.md

 - Breakpoint Hide/Show/Show inline : `.{bpName}-hide` or `.{bpName}-show` or `.{bpName}-show-inline` *Example: .xlrg-hide, .xlrg-show, .xlrg-show-inline*

-## Breakpoint Usage in SASS
+## Breakpoint usage in SASS

 #### SASS
-When writing SASS, you also have access to Breakpoints which allow you to generate media queries using the data entered in `/dev/js/partials/config.js`.
-Like with Breakpoint Classes, these are automatically generated on `gulp build`.
+When writing SASS, you also have access to breakpoints which allow you to generate media queries using the data entered in `/dev/js/partials/config.js`.
+Like with breakpoint slasses, these are automatically generated on `gulp build`.

 **HTML**
 ```sh